Tips on reducing waste and conserving resources.

 - Glass Bottles and Jars All Colors: Remove lids and rinse all food and liquids.
 Examples: beverage bottles, food and condiment bottles and jars (jelly, mustard, mayonnaise).

 - Metal Cans: Aluminum, steel and tin beverage and food cans, rinse all food or liquids, aerosol cans, empty and remove nozzle, baking tins, rinse and remove remaining food.

 The EPA (Environmental Protection Agency) tells us these recycling facts:

 - 56% of all paper used by households in America in 2007 was recycled – a whopping 360 lbs per person!

 - Recycling 1 ton of paper saves 17 mature trees, 7,000 gallons of water, 3 cubic yards of landfill space, 2 barrels of oil, and 4,100 kilowatt-hours of electricity

 - Recycling paper instead of making it from new material generates 74 percent less air pollution and uses 50 percent less water.

 - Producing recycled paper requires about 60 percent of the energy used to make paper from virgin wood pulp.

 - SA Recycles: Join the movement.
 Do you recycle?
 The City of San Antonio wants you to join the recycling movement.
 It's easy to recycle, it benefits the entire city, and helps keep your garbage bill lower.

-It is very important that San Antonians DO NOT toss their plastic bags in the blue recycle bins at their house.
+- Change is in the Bag Participating Retailers: San Antonio Waste Management says it is very important that San Antonian residents DO NOT toss their plastic bags in the blue recycle bins at their home.
 This leads to a variety of problems at the recycling center which is better set up for the recycling of aluminum cans, plastic bottles, paper, etc. Instead, Change is in The Bag® urges people to take their plastic bags to the participating retailers listed above for proper recycling.